lisp/de.setf.thrift/README.md

  particularly at the service end, there are advantages to resourcing structs and decoding with direct side-effects on slot-values

+### maps:

+ Maps are now represented as hash tables.
+As data through the call/reply interface is all statically typed, it is not necessary for the objects to themselves indicate the coding form.
+Association lists would be sufficient.
+As the key type is arbitrary, property lists offer no additional convenience: as `getf` operates with `eq` a new access interface would be necessary and they would not be available for function application.

  [1]: www.common-lisp.net/asdf
  [2]: http://github.com/lisp/com.b9.puri.ppcre